iwasahighwayman/my-white-whale/README.md

 This enclosure will be placed on the ground on the north side of the west column, replacing the prior power junction / distribution enclosure.

 The last step was to once again collect Ladder-Zilla, and completely redo the telephone extension cable wiring.
 In this new architecture, it is no longer power to the LED lighting controller boxes distributed around the sitting area.
 Instead, the four conductor telephone wire is used only to carry the LED illumination signals.
-One discreet length of the four conductor telephone wire was layed across the crossbeam, to feed the LED signals for the east column lighting.
+One discreet length of the four conductor telephone wire was laid across the crossbeam, to feed the LED signals for the east column lighting.
 Next the crossbeam lighting string was taken down and flipped, so that the LED signal leads were closest to the west column, drastically reducing the length (and parasitic resistance) of the four conductor telephone wire.
 Also, the four conductor telephone wires were no longer carrying 2 x 100 mA for both the east and crossbeam light strings - each telephone wire only carried the 95 mA or so used to illuminate a single string of LED lights.
 So even though there was a relatively long length of telephone wire from the west column "_Unified Multi-Zoned LED Lighting Controller Apparatus_" to the east column string of LEDs, that undesired voltage drop due to the telephone wire resistance split in half again, yielding nearly the same peak-to-peak voltage across each of the strings of LEDs.

 I was forced to do a third, final round of soldering iron gymnastics for the east column's LED string, mostly because I was too lazy to unwind that lighting string and perform the soldering on the hobby bench.
 But the other two LED strings were bench-soldered, and going forward, if an LED string failed, I'll simply take down that failed string and bench-solder the necessary length telephone wiring replacement.